subooom/saptakoshi-riverfront-development/README.md

 The Borawān–Saptakoshi riverfront is rapidly transforming into one of Eastern Nepal’s most promising natural tourism belts.
 The combination of quiet beaches, jet-boat connectivity, and scenic landscapes has driven a surge in domestic tourism.

 However, this rapid influx has outpaced local infrastructure.
-This proposal presents a **Phase–1 Eco–Tourism and Spiritual Corridor Development Plan**.
-It prioritizes **Visual Transformation** and **Visitor Safety**.
+This proposal presents a **Phase-1 Eco–Tourism and Spiritual Corridor Development Plan**.
+It prioritises **Visual Transformation** and **Visitor Safety**.

 **Total Estimated Budget:** NPR 10.95 Lakhs (Approx.)